PairHits program

 5. “second” genome number

-6. sequence number in the secong genome
+6. sequence number in the second genome

 7. anchor of a word in this sequence of the second genome